DMS-100 INTRODUCTION TO DIAGNOSTIC MEDICAL IMAGING

 Fax) 517 768 7004

-Office: JW 226 Office hours: Monday 7am- 1pm by appointment.
+Office: JW 226 Office hours: By appointment.
 Please contact me using Kim's Virtual Office (a private forum in the course between you and I), or Skype, other alternatives are e-mail.
 Scheduled appointments will be via Skype, the Live Chat area, or in my campus office.
 Please provide the course and section you are in when contacting me via email, but I will likely have you post to my virtual office forum within the course.

 COURSE DESCRIPTION: Students are introduced to the radiologic sciences.
 Modalities discussed include X-rays, nuclear medicine, ultrasound, computed tomography (CT), magnetic resonance imaging (MRI), and photon emission tomography (PET).
 Students learn indications for a variety of diagnostic studies, how they are evaluated and interpreted, correlations of multiple studies, and how to prepare the patient for the study.

-Suggested Text: Professionalism in Health Care: A Primer for Career Success, 4/E
+Suggested (NOT REQUIRED) Text: Professionalism in Health Care: A Primer for Career Success, 4/E

 Publisher: Prentice Hall